-In rural Ecuador, the bulk of the local economy is "informal", consisting of undeclared and unregulated activities.
-This reality owes principally to the lack of formal employment opportunities and has consequences for the national and local governments, which cannot tax these activities, and for informal workers, who do not enjoy the protection of labour laws or social security benefits.
+consisting of undeclared and owes principally to the lack of national and local governments, which cannot tax these activities, and for informal workers, who do laws or social security benefits.
 Informal economies are also characterised by the use of cash payments, posing a security risk to individuals who carry cash and increasing the potential of moneylaundering activities.

 In the provinces of Loja and Imbabura, respectively only 14% and 17% of the population has a job which includes social security benefits2.

 The growth of the formal economy in areas where responsible mining companies operate is an oftenoverlooked benefit of the industry.
 This is particularly relevant given that mining companies operate in rural Ecuador, where population works informally in sometimes precarious conditions.
 By generating formal jobs contractors and providers to assets into the formal economy.
 At the same time, central and local governments can register and tax these workers, as well as supplier and contractors' sales and assets.